0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ### Deregister from a price oracle

+To leave the price oracle, invoke the action _Deregister_ at the price oracle contract where you registered.

 You cannot deregister in the `challengePeriod` lasting one hour from the starting time `startedAt`.
 The starting time is given as a [unix timestamp](https://www.unixtimestamp.com/).

 1. Go to the contract of the price oracle your node serves
+2.
-2. Check the timestamp
+3. Check the timestamp
-3. Sign in to the browser
+4. Sign in to the browser
-4. Invoke the contract action _Deregister_ at exactly one hour after the time stamp
+5. Invoke the contract action _Deregister_ at exactly one hour after the time stamp

 If your node has already reported a price in the current round your invocation of _Deregister_ will result in an error saying